-The Board maintains responsibility for overseeing cyber security risks and ensuring that these risks are being appropriately managed.
-Cyber security continues to be an area of increasing focus as reliance on digital technologies to conduct business operations has grown significantly.
-The introduction of hybrid work from home arrangements for many of the Trust's employees as a result of the pandemic has heightened the importance of cyber security risk management.
-Cyber attacks can include but are not limited to intrusions into operating systems, cyber extortion, social engineering fraud, theft of personal or other sensitive data and/or cause disruptions to normal operations.
-Such cyber attacks could compromise the Trust's confidential information as well as that of the Trust's employees, tenants and third parties with whom the Trust interacts and may result in negative consequences, including remediation costs, loss of revenue, additional regulatory scrutiny, litigation and reputational damage.
+The Board maintains responsibility for overseeing cybersecurity risks and ensuring that these risks are being appropriately managed.
+The Audit Committee is responsible for monitoring the risks associated with technology and cybersecurity.
+In 2024, the Board and Management reviewed and discussed various risks related to cybersecurity, including cyber-attacks and risks and controls with respect to artificial intelligence ("AI"), including with respect to the use of generative AI.
+Cybersecurity continues to be an area of increasing focus as reliance on digital technologies to conduct business operations has grown significantly.
+The ongoing practice of hybrid work from home arrangements for many of the Trust's employees has heightened the importance of cybersecurity risk management.
+Cyber-attacks can include but are not limited to intrusions into operating systems, cyber extortion, social engineering fraud, theft of personal or other sensitive data and/or cause disruptions to normal operations.
+Such cyber-attacks could compromise the Trust's confidential information as well as that of the Trust's employees, tenants and third parties with whom the Trust interacts and may result in negative consequences, including remediation costs, loss of revenue, additional regulatory scrutiny, litigation and reputational damage.

-As a result, the Trust has developed a cyber security program focused across a spectrum of preventative protective and detective measures.
+As a result, the Trust has developed a cybersecurity program focused across a spectrum of preventative protective and detective measures.
 These measures include, but are not limited to, active monitoring of security events, security awareness programs for employees, regular vulnerability testing performed by both internal and external parties, establishing and maintaining a robust disaster recovery program, implementation of a formal incident response program and enhancing email security.
+The Trust provides annual training on cybersecurity to all employees.
+In addition, employees are tested periodically through the use of mock spam and phishing emails.
 The Trust continues to evolve its security tactics and defenses in response to emerging threats.
 The Trust also follows certain protocols when it engages technology vendors concerning data security and access control.